-- 1. Transfer credit from an accredited Independent Study program.
-These programs include, but are not limited to, BYU Provo's Independent Study program. - 2.
-Transfer credit from courses taken through BYU-Hawaii Distance Learning.
+• Transfer credit from anaccredited Independent Study program.
+These programs include, but are not limited to, BYU Provo's Independent Study program.

+• Transfer credit fromcourses taken through BYU-Hawaii Distance Learning.
 Students may transfer credit from courses taken through BYU-Hawaii Distance Learning online program (DL).
 These classes are not part of the normal BYU-Hawaii curriculum and must be transferred in order to become part of the student's academic record.
-They will be evaluated for transfer credit and grades earned in DL classes will not become part of the student's cumulative GPA.
-These classes will not count towards Religion residency requirements.
-Note: Undergraduate Online classes taken through the regular registration process (UG classes) are identical to regular in-class course offerings and are distinct from DL classes. - Transfer credit to BYU-Hawaii for courses completed at an institution accredited by one of the following regional associations or is an institution sponsored by The Church of Jesus Christ of Latterday Saints. - Middle States Association of Colleges and Schools (MSA-CHE) - North Central Association of Colleges and Schools (NCA-HLC) - New England Association of Schools and Colleges (NEASC-CIHE) - Northwest Association of Schools and Colleges (NWCCU) - Southern Association of Colleges and Schools (SACS) - Western Association of Schools and Colleges (WASC-ACSCU) - Western Association of Schools and Colleges (WASC-ACCJC)
+Starting in Summer 2014, all grades transfered from DL classes will become part of the student's cumulative GPA as a UG student at BYU-Hawaii.
+These classes will not count towards residency for graduation or Religion residency hours, but may count for content requirements for Religion.
+Note: Undergraduate online-only classes (section 300) taken through the regular registration process are identical to regular in-class course offerings and are distinct from DL classes.

+• Transfer credit to BYU-Hawaii for courses completed at an institution accredited by one of the following regional associations or is an institution sponsored by The Church of Jesus Christ of Latter-day Saints.

+- Middle States Association of Colleges and Schools (MSA-CHE) - North Central Association of Colleges and Schools (NCA-HLC) - New England Association of Schools and Colleges (NEASC-CIHE) - Northwest Association of Schools and Colleges (NWCCU) - Southern Association of Colleges and Schools (SACS) - Western Association of Schools and Colleges (WASC-ACSCU) - Western Association of Schools and Colleges (WASC-ACCJC)